music-suite/music-suite/docs/src/User-Guide.md

 ### How dynamics are represented

-TODO value at each note.
-No need to explicitly draw indications or cresc./dim. lines.
-This means you can freely split/merge without having to worry about dynamics.
+It is important to understand that dynamics are not stored as *marks and lines*, but rather as values attached to each note.
+This means you can freely split and merge without having to worry about dynamics.

 In general, a new dynamic mark is drawn at the start of each entry, that is after each period of rests per voice.
 However if the dynamic has not changed the mark is only